rajeshsantha/DataStructuresAndAlgorithmsInScala/README.md

 # Contents of Repository

-##### This project contains snippets of Scala code for various problems available on LeetCode,Hackerrank and also Data structures and algorithms implentation that required to solve those problems.
+##### This project contains snippets of Scala code for various problems available on LeetCode,Hackerrank and also Data structures and algorithms implementation that required to solve those problems.

 :microscope: :books: